EXPERIENCED TITLE IX ATTORNEYSCONTACT US NOW FOR A CONSULTATION

 • Standard of Evidence: A standard known as “beyond a reasonable doubt” is applied to criminal matters.
 A lesser standard known as “preponderance of the evidence” applies to a violation of a disciplinary rule meaning that the violation was “more likely than not.”
 Because the standards for pursuing and completing criminal investigations are different from those used for Title IX investigations, the termination of a criminal investigation without an arrest or conviction does not affect the school’s Title IX obligations.

-Contact a National Title IX Attorney
+Contact an Experienced National Title IX Attorney

 An individual may be prosecuted under a state criminal justice system and disciplined through a college or university disciplinary process.
 Even if the criminal justice authorities choose not to prosecute, the accused may be subject to university disciplinary action.
 Disciplinary procedures are considered distinct and independent of any and all criminal procedures and may precede, occur simultaneously, or follow court action.
 Once a school knows about a sexual assault incident, it must promptly investigate it – within 60 days generally- and, although it may be temporarily suspended to allow for the criminal investigation, it should not be suspended for long- generally about ten days.